sabrinamerkin/sabrinamerkin.github.io/_posts/2000-08-04-Upload-in-Progress.md

 ![]({{ site.url }}{{ site.baseurl }}/images/Sales Forecasting/First Difference Plot.png)

 The mean of this new plot appears to be around zero, indicating that differencing has removed most of the trend component.
-Compared to the first plot, the variation of the differenced series is more consistent over time.
-This suggests that the process of differencing also helped to stabilize the variance as we'd hoped for!
+Compared to the first plot, the variation in the differenced series is slightly more consistent over time.
+This suggests that differencing also helped stabilize the variance as we had hoped!

 Next, using the *Augmented Dicky-Fuller Test*, we will test for stationarity in the first-differenced time series.
-The ADF test evaluates the null hypothesis that a unit root is present in the time series.
-If the p-value of this test is below a threshold of 0.05, we can reject the null hypothesis.
+The ADF test evaluates a null hypothesis that a *unit root* is present in the time series.
+If the p-value of this test falls below 0.05, we can reject the null hypothesis.
 This suggests that the series is stationary.

 ```r
 # Test staionarity using the Augmemted Dickey-Fuller Test